Kizingoni The Cabanas

 The rainy season on the Lamu Coast is generally May/June.
 So from July onward the weather is gradually getting hotter and dryer until March/April when it reaches the high 90's (over40 degrees C).
 Christmas/New Year is generally considered the peak season and the weather is lovely from December to February with constant sunshine and gentle off shore breezes.
 November and March are shoulder months and typically the hottest times of year.
 June to October are the coolest months when snorkeling and fishing are not possible but days are sunny and families wishing to avoid the heat often find this a lovely time of year to stay.

-Call us on to start planning your vacation to Kizingoni The Cabanas or take a look at our itineraries to Lamu and the coast
+Call us on to start planning your vacation to Kizingoni The Cabanas or take a look at our itineraries to Kenya

 A perfect option for couples, honeymooners or single travelers, The Cabanas are a wonderful addition to the private houses at Kizingoni Beach.
 Spend your days relaxing on a swing bed in the shade, or kayaking along the shoreline.